-Students seeking the Master of Arts or the Doctor of Philosophy pursue work in a number of concentrations, including mass communication theory and research, with emphasis on the role of media in contemporary culture and society; ethnic and minority communication issues; gender and sexuality issues in media; critical and cultural studies of media; international communication research and policy; new media theory and technology; and research on the development, impact, and policies of communication technologies.
+Students seeking the Master of Arts or the Doctor of Philosophy pursue work in a number of concentrations, including mass communication theory and research, with emphasis on the role of media in contemporary culture and society; ethnic and minority communication issues; gender and sexuality issues in media; critical and cultural studies of media; international communication research and policy; convergent media theory and technology; and research on the development, impact, and policies of communication technologies.
 Students seeking the Master of Arts may also study writing for film and television; those pursuing the Master of Fine Arts study film and video production.

 The student is normally expected to begin coursework in the fall semester.